iCaptainNemo/ValhallaMMO_Pre_Mere_Pack/README.md

 ## Usage

+1. Import Sprites.json into the Java Resource pack.
+Place it inside the main folder next to pack.mcmeta
-Convert this pack with your Java resource pack using [java2bedrock.sh](https://github.com/Kas-tle/java2bedrock.sh)
+2. Paste Pre merge link, in releases, into the section "Bedrock Merge Pack Direct Download URL" and Convert this pack with your Java resource pack using [java2bedrock.sh](https://github.com/Kas-tle/java2bedrock.sh)

 ## License